applicationdesignframework/applicationdesignframework.github.io/examples/application-design/README.md

 **EC2 Instances Console**

 The example uses AWS Cloud Development Kit (AWS CDK) pseudo code for resources configuration.
-It should be possible to use the same approach with other cloud automation tools.
+It should be possible to use the same approach with other tools.

 ```
 service/